 The determinations made in a notice of deficiency typically are based on the adjustments proposed in an RAR [Revenue Agent's Report, eds.].
 See Branerton Corp. v.
 Commissioner, 64 T.C. at 194-195; Globe Tool & Die Mfg.
 Co. v.
 Commissioner, 32 T.C.
-1139, 1141 (1959) ("[R]espondent sent to petitioner by registered mail a notice of deficiency determining deficiencies in income tax for the taxable years 1951 and 1952. \ \ \ Said determination by respondent was based on the adjustments contained in the revenue agent's report[.]"); Fitzner v.
+1139, 1141 (1959) ("[R]espondent sent to petitioner by registered mail a notice of deficiency determining deficiencies in income tax for the taxable years 1951 and 1952.
+Said determination by respondent was based on the adjustments contained in the revenue agent's report[.]"); Fitzner v.
 Commissioner, 31 T.C.
-1252, 1255 (1959) ("[I]t is obvious that petitioner \ \ \ is relying upon the revenue agent's report of examination upon which respondent based his determination of deficiency.").
+1252, 1255 (1959) ("[I]t is obvious that petitioner is relying upon the revenue agent's report of examination upon which respondent based his determination of deficiency.").
 And when those proposed adjustments are communicated to the taxpayer formally as part of a communication that advises the taxpayer that penalties will be proposed and giving the taxpayer the right to appeal them with Appeals (via a 30-day letter), the issue of penalties is officially on the table.
 See Palmolive Bldg Inv'rs, LLC v.
-Commissioner, 152 T.C.\, ..., 2019 U.S. Tax Ct.
-LEXIS 4 at \4-5 (Feb.
+Commissioner, 152 T.C. , , 2019 U.S. Tax Ct.
+LEXIS 4 at 4-5 (Feb.
 28, 2019).
-Therefore, we conclude that the initial determination for purposes of section 6751(b) was made no later than September 13, 2010, when respondent issued the RAR to petitioners proposed adjustments including penalties and gave them the right to protest those proposed adjustments.
+Therefore, we conclude that the initial determination for purposes of section 6751(b) was made no later than September 13, 2010, when respondent issued the RAR to petitioners proposing adjustments including penalties and gave them the right to protest those proposed adjustments.

-Id. at \39-40.
+Id. at 249.
 Because supervisory approval took place after the 30-day letter was issued, the penalty assertions were barred by section 6751(b).
 Since Clay, the Tax Court has issued subsequent opinions relieving taxpayers of penalty liability when the IRS did not receive supervisory approval before issuing a 30-day letter that was accompanied by a revenue agent's report that contained a penalty assertion.
 See, e.g., Battat v.
 Comm'r, T.C.
 Memo.
 2021-57, 2021 T.C Memo LEXIS 86 (finding that revenue agent's report accompanied by an Agreed Examination Transmittal Report asserting penalty was an initial determination); Beland v.
 Commissioner, 156 T.C.
-96 (2020) (ruling that agent's presentation of a revenue agent's report asserting a fraud penalty to a taxpayer during an in-person conference was an initial determination); see also Laidlaw's Harley Davidson Sales, Inc. v.
-Comm'r, 154 T.C.
-68 (2020) (finding that 30-day letter proposing listed transaction penalty in section 6707A was the initial determination of the penalty and concluding that IRS Appeals Officer abused her discretion in a CDP Hearing when she upheld the penalty even though the Revenue Agent did not obtain supervisory approval before issuing 30-day letter.)
+80, 89 (2020) (ruling that agent's presentation of a revenue agent's report asserting a fraud penalty to a taxpayer during an in-person conference was an initial determination).
+But see Castro v.
+Comm'r, T.C.
+Memo 2022-120, 2022 Tax Ct.
+Memo LEXIS 125 (ruling that when IRS agent obtained supervisory approval before issuing the 30-day letter, later approval of changes to those same penalties did not negate timely approval).

-Often citing Clay, subsequent Tax Court cases also raise the question of what constitutes an initial determination of the penalty, which then allows the court to decide whether the IRS received timely supervisory approval.
+Even the Tax Court, however, recognizes that some communications early in the controversy process may not rise to the level of an "initial" determination.
 For example, in Belair Woods, LLC v.
 Commissioner, 154 T.C.
 1 (2020), a majority of the Tax Court ruled that a letter and summary report sent by a Revenue Agent to the tax matters partner of an LLC did not constitute an initial determination.
 The letter invited the tax matters partner to a conference to discuss the Revenue Agent's tentative proposed adjustments, which included penalty assertions.
 Id. at 3.
 According to Judge Lauber: